trskop/command-wrapper/README.md

 ## Description

-Some command line applications with a lot of commands try to avoid poluting `$PATH` with all of them.
+Some command line applications with a lot of commands try to avoid polluting `$PATH` with all of them.
 One of the approaches to this is to have one top level command exposed and the rest is implemented as subcommands.
 Subcommands are either internal functions or external commands (standalone executables).
 Example of such application is Git which uses mix of internal subcommands and external subcommand.

 In general such toolset top level command has syntax like this:

-    TOOLSET_COMMAND [GLOBAL_OPTIONS] SUBCOMMAND [SUBCOMMAND_OPTIONS]
+    TOOLSET_COMMAND [GLOBAL_OPTIONS] SUBCOMMAND [SUBCOMMAND_ARGUMENTS]

 This package provides universal top-level command, that can be named as required, and API for subcommands.
 Subcommands may be written in any language,